 I held an `Evaluation workshop` with parents where I explained the aims and the process of the evaluation.
 During the workshop I gave out a parent questionnaire for the parents which can be seen below.
 The questionnaire was also translated into Japanese to support parents who do not speak English.
 The questionnaires were sent to parents who were unable to attend the workshop.
 The letter also invited parents to volunteer to meet the visiting team during the visit and can be found below.
 I summarised the results of the questionnaire and a member of the office staff created a PowerPoint of them, which was uploaded to the IB.
-The PowerPoint can be seen below.
 A summary of the results was also included in the self-study questionnaire, which was sent to the IB.

 The following questions were asked to parents in the questionnaire: